The-Graduate-Life/CSES7160-Project/FOLLOWME.md

 # On the GitHub repository page, click the green **Code** button and copy the link under the SSH.
 Use:
 # git clone git@github.com:The-Graduate-Life/CSES7160-Project.git

-# The navigate to the cloned repository:
+# And then, navigate to the cloned repository:

 cd CSES7160-Project
 ```